 Position Descriptions

-This liturgical ministry is for the male and female student to lead all gathered at Mass in sung prayer.
+This liturgical ministry is for the male and female who is fully initiated, i.e., having received the sacraments of Baptism, Confirmation, and Eucharist.
+The cantor leads all gathered at Mass in sung prayer.
 The cantor is welcoming and inviting as the assembly sings prayer and Liturgy.
 Never overpowering the people, the cantor leads the prayer through the ministry of singing.
-The cantor must be familiar and comfortable with the various musical compositions.
+Students interested in cantoring are recruited after demonstrating dedication and ability within the Chapel Choir.
+The cantor must be familiar and comfortable with the various musical compositions, have a strong competency in reading music and rehearsing independently, and have proficiency in singing with skill and proper technique.

 This liturgical ministry is for both the male and female student.
 The acolyte assists the priest at Mass.
-Acolytes prepare the sanctuary before Mass and places everything away after the Liturgy.
+Acolytes prepare the sanctuary before Mass and place everything away after the Liturgy.
 The acolyte participates at Mass by praying and singing with all in the assembly.

-This ministry is for the male and female student to lead all gathered at Mass in sung prayer.
+This ministry is for the male and female student to assist in creating a welcoming space before and during Mass.
 The minister is observant and ready to serve when any need arises.
 They greet people at the doors, help seat those who arrive for Mass, take up the collection, and pass out weekly bulletins at the door.
 The minister possesses a wealth of kindness for all that gather at Mass.

 This liturgical ministry is for the male and female Catholic who is fully initiated, i.e., having received the sacraments of Baptism, Confirmation, and Eucharist.
 In the absence of the ordinary ministers (priest and deacon), those liturgical ministers offer the Body and Blood of Christ to those who come forward to the altar to receive the Holy Sacrament.
 The extraordinary minister of Holy Communism possesses a deep love of the Eucharist and needs to be formally commissioned.

-This liturgical ministry is for the male and female Catholic who is fully initiated, i.e., having received the sacraments of Baptism, Confirmation, and Eucharist. it is the ancient custom of the Church to sing the psalm at Liturgy.
+This liturgical ministry is for the male and female Catholic who is fully initiated, i.e., having received the sacraments of Baptism, Confirmation, and Eucharist.
+It is the ancient custom of the Church to sing the psalm at Liturgy.
 As the scripture readings are proclaimed from the ambo, so the psalmist proclaims the psalms in song from the ambo.

 Liturgical Ministry

-Yearly training sessions occur for anyone who is interested in serving as a Proclaimer of the Word, Eucharistic Minister, or Minister of Hospitality here at Duquesne.
+Yearly training sessions occur for anyone who is interested in serving as a Proclaimer of the Word, Extraordinary Minister of the Eucharist, or Minister of Hospitality here at Duquesne.
 Students, faculty, staff, and administrators are encouraged to participate in the special ministries of our liturgies.
 Liturgical ministers play a vital role in Spiritan Campus Ministry and in the life of Duquesne University at large.
 We invite you to explore ways in which you can use your gifts and talents in ministry to others and to the glory of God.
 Training is provided.
+If you would like to be involved in liturgical or musical ministries on campus or are interested in training, please email%20Debbie%20Kostosky.

-Be a liturgical volunteer
+Be a Liturgical Volunteer